ankowals/saf/README.md

 Please keep 1 Feature per 1 file.

-Feature file name shall be same like Feature name.
+Feature file name can and usually shall be same like Feature name.
 Feature name has to be unique.

 Scenario names shall be unique per feature.